-You need to give the name of the application for which you are applying for help with fees.
-You can find this information on the title page of your portal application.
+You need to give the number of the court form for the application for which you are applying for help with fees.
+You can find this number at the bottom of the form, or on the Supreme Court's website.
 If you do not know the answer to this question, leave it blank.